-The Quay Gallery-This specializes in hand crafts and offers many workshops such as jewelry and needle-felting.
+The Quay Gallery-This specializes in hand crafts and offers many workshops such as jewellery and needle-felting.
 This is located down near the sea, along the Quays.

 The Custom House Studios– Located in a beautiful building, this gallery displays a large variety of both photographs and paintings, also located on the Quays.

 Sheelyn Browne Print Gallery– Sheelyn Browne is the 14th great-granddaughter of Grace O’Malley, the pirate Queen of Clew Bay.
 She specializes in relief cut printmaking, in the form of wood and linocut.

 The Quayside Gallery– This gallery, also located along the Quays specializes in contemporary Irish art.

 What’s really wonderful is that these galleries are all located in close proximity to one another and is certainly a lovely and relaxing way to pass a dull, damp afternoon.

 Visit The National Museum of Ireland – Country Life, Turlough

 Although this is not located in Westport, it is only a 20 minute drive from the town.
 We visited recently due to July 2023 being one of the wettest Julys on record!